socketry/memory-profiler/readme.md

 ## Usage

-Please see the [project documentation](https://socketry.github.io/memory-tracker/) for more details.
+Please see the [project documentation](https://socketry.github.io/memory-profiler/) for more details.

-  - [Getting Started](https://socketry.github.io/memory-tracker/guides/getting-started/index) - This guide explains how to use `memory-tracker` to detect and diagnose memory leaks in Ruby applications.
+  - [Getting Started](https://socketry.github.io/memory-profiler/guides/getting-started/index) - This guide explains how to use `memory-profiler` to detect and diagnose memory leaks in Ruby applications.

 ## Releases

-Please see the [project releases](https://socketry.github.io/memory-tracker/releases/index) for all releases.
+Please see the [project releases](https://socketry.github.io/memory-profiler/releases/index) for all releases.

 ### v0.1.0